 The resulting ubiquitous systems have a number of unique – individually or in their combination – features, such as dynamicity due to volatile resources and user mobility, heterogeneity due to constituent resources developed and run independently, and context-dependence due to the highly changing characteristics of the execution environment, whether technical, physical or social.
 This raises the challenge of enabling such systems to emerge dynamically out of the composition of networked components or whole autonomous systems while meeting target functional and non-functional goals.

-Mobile social crowd-sensing
+Mobile and social crowdsensing

-Outcomes of the three identified research themes are implemented as middleware-level functionalities giving rise to software architectures for mobile distributed systems and enabling practical application and assessment of our research.
+We implement the outcomes of the three identified research themes as middleware-level functionalities giving rise to software architectures as well as tools for distributed systems and enabling practical application and assessment of our research.